tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-commands.md

 > pwd | Print Working Directory

-- `pwd` is used to print the current location you car currently at in your terminal.
+- `pwd` is used to print the current location you are currently in via your terminal.
 Remeber when you launch your terminals;

 **\* Examples**